 Cinderford Football Club is a well-established club with lots of interesting facts.
-The club is based in Cinderford in Gloucestershire, and below are five interesting facts that all Cinderford Town FC fans should know:
+The club is based in Cinderford in Gloucestershire, but it is not one of the Euro 2021 host cities.
+Below are five interesting facts that all Cinderford Town FC fans should know:

 1. The clubs nickname – The club has two known nicknames, the Town or the Foresters.
 These nicknames came around back when the club began in 1922.
 The most popular name for the club is the Foresters.

 2. The ground – The club first played at a ground called the Royal Oak ground, then moved to the Mousel Barn after World War Two.
 Then a few years later they purchased three fields and moved to play on the Causeway, then the ground was established, the “Causeway”.